GreenhouseCI/blog.greenhouseci.com/ios_tutorial.md

 * Based on the previous selection of **project** or **workspace**, you will need to select either a **Target** (projects) or a **Scheme** (workspaces)

-Now that you are done with the build configuration, all that is left is providing the corresponding code signing files.
+Now that you are done with the build configuration, all that is left to provide the corresponding code signing files.

 * [Developer Certificate](#developer-certificate)
 * [Provisioning Profile](#provisioning-profile)

-*You you might want to skip over to [<u>running your first build</u>](#first-build), if you already now how to provide your developer certificate and provisioning profile*
+*You you might want to skip over to [<u>running your first build</u>](#first-build), if you already know how to provide your developer certificate and provisioning profile*

 <h3 id="developer-certificate">Developer Certificate</h3>
 ----------------------
 *Feel free to [<u>skip</u>](#provisioning-profile) this section if you know how to export your developer certificate*

-First, we will get find your **developer certificate**.
+First, we will find your **developer certificate**.

 Open up **Keychain Access** by searching for it in Spotlight.
-In the **Categories** submenu on the left side bar select **My Certificates**
+In the **Categories** submenu on the left sidebar select **My Certificates**

 ![Teams overview]({{ site.url }}/images/keychain-expanded-cropped.png)